cncf/tag-contributor-strategy/CHARTER.md

 ### Meetings and Decisions

 Most SIG work will be carried out without requiring any kind of regular meeting or vote.
-The SIG will have a regular meeting, initially monthly, at which the membership may vote on the following items as the come up:
+The SIG will have a regular meeting, bi-weekly, at which the membership may vote on the following items as the come up:

 * Addition of new members or removal of inactive ones